 This bit determines if one or two stop bits are to be used.
-When this bit is equal to "1", two stop bits format are used.
-If the bit is equal to "0", then only one stop bit format is used
+When this bit is equal to "1", two stop bits are used.
+If this bit is equal to "0", then only one stop bit is used.

-Bit 2 TXBRK: Transmit break character
+Bit 2 TXBRKn: Transmit break character